“Slow but advancing!” (Mural from Oventik, Chicapas, Mexico.)

 The internet is noisy.
 In a time of information glut, I aim to create work that decreases that noise, or at least makes it easier to navigate.
 For me, that usually means using less, not more design features.

-This website was handcrafted without AI tools, with each screenshot manually created and designed for each post, folder, and header.
+With this in mind, my website was handcrafted without AI tools, with each screenshot manually cropped and designed for each post, folder, and header.
+I used the “no style, please!” template by riggraz, and customised it to create what you see here.

 One day I’ll write here about why I want my internet presence to feel more quiet and meditative, but for now, I hope this description suffices.